 This page lists journal articles and technical reports.
 See also my informal articles on software development.
-You can also find hundreds of articles on math and statistics on my blog.
+You can also find hundreds of articles on applications of math, statistics, and computing on my blog.

 John D. Cook, Robert Primmer, Ab de Kwant.
 Comparing cost and performance of replication in erasure coding.
 Hitachi Review, vol 63 (July 2014).